 Still, this situation is fairly common, especially when it occurs in the first trimester.
-The good news is that most couples that have a miscarriage will go on to have a full term pregnancy when they try to get pregnant again.
+The good news is that most couples that have a miscarriage will go on to have a full-term pregnancy when they try to get pregnant again.

 New Study on Miscarriages

 However, recent studies have been conducted that contradict that statement.
-Research has found that women who are capable of getting pregnant within the six-month time frame following a miscarriage have less chances of having another miscarriage.
-In fact, the women who were able to get pregnant experienced fewer complications than those who waiting longer than six months to try again.
+Research has found that women capable of getting pregnant within a six-month time frame following a miscarriage have a lower risk of having another miscarriage.
+In fact, the women who were able to get pregnant experienced fewer complications than those who waited longer than six months to try again.

 When can we try again?

 Well, old recommendations obviously do not take these newer studies into consideration.
 In any case, most doctors are likely to recommend that you wait at least a couple of months after a miscarriage before attempting to get pregnant again.
 You need to stop bleeding, get your hormones back to normal, and ensure you are emotionally ready before you attempt to have another baby.